a1anw0ng/allersafe/backend/allergen_detector/prompt_call3_final_analysis.md

 2. If severity is "Safe", allergens_detected MUST be an empty array []

+3. **CONSISTENCY RULE**: The allergens mentioned in the "Safety Status" line MUST exactly match the allergens in the "allergens_detected" array:
+   - If allergens_detected = ["Peanuts"] → Safety Status should say "for individuals with Peanut allergy"
+   - If allergens_detected = ["Peanuts", "Milk"] → Safety Status should say "for individuals with Peanut and Milk allergies"
+   - If allergens_detected = [] (Safe) → Safety Status should NOT mention specific allergens

-3. Do NOT include any instructional notes or formatting reminders in the warnings field.
+4. Do NOT include any instructional notes or formatting reminders in the warnings field.
 Only include the actual analysis content as specified in the format above.

+**EXAMPLES OF CORRECT FORMATTING:**

+Example 1: User has Milk and Peanut allergies, but only Peanuts poses a risk
+- allergens_detected: ["Peanuts"]
+- Safety Status: "Caution for individuals with Peanut allergy"
+- Analysis section: Analyze BOTH Milk (explain it's safe) AND Peanuts (explain the risk)

+Example 2: User has Milk and Peanut allergies, both pose risks
+- allergens_detected: ["Milk", "Peanuts"]
+- Safety Status: "Dangerous for individuals with Milk and Peanut allergies"
+- Analysis section: Analyze BOTH allergens, explaining risks for each

+Example 3: User has Milk and Peanut allergies, both are safe
+- allergens_detected: []
+- Safety Status: "Safe for individuals with Milk and Peanut allergies"
+- Analysis section: Analyze BOTH allergens, explaining why each is safe

 ## Common Hidden Allergens Reference:
 - **Dairy**: Casein, whey, lactose, milk powder, butter, cream